edouardfouche/MCDE-experiments/README.md

 ## Reproducing the experiments

 In this section, we explain how to reproduce the experiments from our paper.
-The experiments creates about 20Mb of data and require about 16 hours on a server with 20 cores at 2.2 Ghz, Java Open-JDK 8 and Scala 2.12.8.
+The experiments creates about 20MB of data and require about 16 hours on a server with 20 cores at 2.2 Ghz and 32GB RAM, using Java Open-JDK 8 and Scala 2.12.8.
 Results are saved in the folder `experiments` as `.csv` files, along with logs.

 ### Power